February 8, 2022

 The debate over whether fossil gas can be considered a green investment in the transition to a net-zero economy has been raging through the energy and climate spheres in recent weeks, reaching a crescendo as the EU Commission decided to include fossil gas in its Green Taxonomy, with certain caveats.
-This blog post will discuss the issues with this approach, including the economic and climate implications of including fossil gas.
+We'll discuss the issues with this approach, including the economic and climate implications of including fossil gas.

 From plug and play to disarray: the nuances of fossil gas co-firing